oracle/terraform-provider-oci/website/docs/d/psql_db_system.html.markdown

 	* `state` - The current state of the database instance node.
 	* `time_created` - The date and time that the database instance node was created, expressed in [RFC 3339](https://tools.ietf.org/rfc/rfc3339) timestamp format.
 Example: `2016-08-25T21:10:29.600Z`
 	* `time_updated` - The date and time that the database instance node was updated, expressed in [RFC 3339](https://tools.ietf.org/rfc/rfc3339) timestamp format.
 Example: `2016-08-25T21:10:29.600Z`
+* `kerberos_auth_details` - Kerberos Authentication details for the database system.
+	* `backup_credentials` - Optional.
+List of Kerberos Credentials previously configured for the dbsystem.
+Currently supports only one entry.
+		* `keytab_secret_id` - The OCID of the secret where the Kerberos keytab file is stored as base64 text.
+		* `keytab_secret_version` - The secret version of the stored Kerberos keytab file.
+		* `realm_name` - Kerberos realm name.  https://docs.oracle.com/cd/E36784_01/html/E37126/kplanning-27.html Realm names can consist of any ASCII string.
+Usually, the realm name is the same as your DNS domain name  except that the realm name is in uppercase.
+This convention helps differentiate problems with the Kerberos  service from problems with the DNS namespace, while keeping a name that is familiar.
+You can use any string,  but configuration and maintenance might then require more work.
+Use realm names that follow the standard  Internet naming structure.
+	* `credentials` - List of Kerberos Credentials to be configured for the dbsystem.
+Currently supports only one entry.
+		* `keytab_secret_id` - The OCID of the secret where the Kerberos keytab file is stored as base64 text.
+		* `keytab_secret_version` - The secret version of the stored Kerberos keytab file.
+		* `realm_name` - Kerberos realm name.  https://docs.oracle.com/cd/E36784_01/html/E37126/kplanning-27.html Realm names can consist of any ASCII string.
+Usually, the realm name is the same as your DNS domain name  except that the realm name is in uppercase.
+This convention helps differentiate problems with the Kerberos  service from problems with the DNS namespace, while keeping a name that is familiar.
+You can use any string,  but configuration and maintenance might then require more work.
+Use realm names that follow the standard  Internet naming structure.
+	* `kind` - Specifies the management of Kerberos Authentication for the dbSystem.
 * `lifecycle_details` - A message describing the current state in more detail.
 For example, can be used to provide actionable information for a resource in Failed state.
 * `management_policy` - PostgreSQL database system management policy.
 	* `backup_policy` - PostgreSQL database system backup policy.